Turner Park

 History and Namesake

-It was named after J. Milton Turner, a prominent leader in African American education, civil rights, and foreign diplomacy during the post-Civil War era.
+The park honors J. Milton Turner, a remarkable figure who championed African American education, civil rights, and served in foreign diplomacy during the challenging post-Civil War period.

 Amenities and Features